Sebring (sports car)

-Sebring Sports Cars is a British electric sports car manufacturer, based near Stratford Upon Avon, Warwickshire.
+Sebring Works (formerly Sebring Sports Cars) is a British electric sports car manufacturer, based near Stratford Upon Avon, Warwickshire.
 They produce a range of retro-inspired open-top electric sports cars and a coupe.

 Range

 Sebring Sports Cars hand builds a range of electric sports cars using fibreglass bodywork, the style reminiscent of the classic Austin-Healey 3000 sports cars produced between 1959 and 1967 and the Porsche 356 (coupe and speedster).

-The name derives from the Sebring International Raceway in the USA, at which Austin-Healey cars were very successful.
+The name derives from the Sebring International Raceway in the US, at which Austin-Healey cars were very successful.

 Previously a kit car company, Sebrings are now exclusively factory built in Long Marston, Warwickshire.

 The brand was acquired in 2021 by the Vital Spark Group Ltd.